-- Civic Strings is a smaller, string-focused ensemble, especially tailored for players getting reintroduced into classical music.
+Civic Strings is a smaller, string-focused ensemble, especially tailored for players getting reintroduced into classical music.
 This group is a string orchestra that provides a gentle re-entry into ensemble playing for those who may not have played for many years.
 Civic Strings performs music of the baroque and classical period with a focus on string technique for these eras.
 Civic Strings does not have auditions.
-Music Director and Conductor: Thomas Alexander.
+Music Director and Conductor: Robert Howard.

-- An Afternoon of Chamber Music brings exciting chamber music to the Bay Area through an afternoon concert series featuring ensembles who play selections by various composers, like Haydn, Beethoven, and Mendelssohn, as well as more contemporary composers like Lucie Vellere.
-Coordinator: Cathay Bi
+An Afternoon of Chamber Music brings exciting chamber music to the Bay Area through an afternoon concert series featuring ensembles who play selections by various composers, like Haydn, Beethoven, and Mendelssohn, as well as more contemporary composers like Lucie Vellere.

 All groups, except An Afternoon of Chamber Music are open to all interested musicians, as space and instrumentation allows.
 There are no auditions.
 To get the most out of your experience, we ask that you choose a group based on your skill and comfort level.

 Depending on your interests, schedule, and playing level, our Membership Committee will work with you to find the best fit based on your interests, schedule, and playing level.